-Drug charges can have serious consequences, including jail, fines, fees, probation, counseling, drug testing, license revocation, and even prison.
+Drug charges are serious offenses with serious consequences if not properly defended.
+Jail, fines, fees, probation, counseling, drug testing, license revocation, and even prison.
 Attorney Michael B. Brown has extensive experience as a defense attorney and prosecutor handling charges of drug possession, prescription fraud, distribution, manufacturing, trafficking, sales, and delivery.

-It is important to stress that each case is unique, and this is especially so when it comes to drug offenses.
-The location of police contact – whether it was in a car, in public, or at a private home – can make a significant difference in these cases, as can the presence of co-defendants or witnesses.
+Each case is unique, especially when it comes to drug offenses.
+The location of police contact (in a car, in public, or at a private home) can make a significant difference in these cases, as can the presence of co-defendants or witnesses.
 Search and seizure law provides strong Constitutional protections (guaranteed by the 4th Amendment) to the individual.
-These protections are strongest inside one’s own home and generally weakest in public areas or in a vehicle in a public area.
-When wielded appropriately, arguments that a Defendant’s 4th Amendment rights have been violated can result in lowered or dropped charges.
-If you have been charged with a drug offense, it is important that you discuss your case with an attorney familiar with the Constitutional rights (particularly the 4th Amendment) that may make the difference in your case.
+These protections are strongest inside one’s own home, and weakest in public areas.
+When wielded appropriately, arguments that a Defendant’s 4th Amendment rights have been violated can result in lowering or dropping charges.
+If you have been charged with a drug offense, discuss your case with an attorney who familiar with the Constitutional rights (particularly the 4th Amendment), it could make a big difference in your case.

-Criminal defense Attorney Michael Brown has studied drug laws from both the prosecution and defense perspective.
-Let his experience guide you to make the most informed decision, present the strongest defense, and protect your Constitutional rights.
+Let our experience guide you to make the most informed decision, present the strongest defense, and protect your Constitutional rights.
 Call, email, or text any questions – completely confidentially – to the Law Office of Michael B. Brown.
 Time is critical in criminal investigations and pretrial preparations, so don’t hesitate to call.
-The only thing you have to lose is unanswered questions!